 Prices: 10.40 GBP (13 USD) and 6.20 GBP (8 USD) for children under 15

 Opening hours: Mon to Sun: 10 am to 6 pm

 Website: Wrest Park

-Seen as the ‘jewel in the crown’ of Luton’s parks, Wardown Park is a spectacular park, with its lush greens, boating lake, and fountains.
+Seen as the ‘jewel in the crown’ of Luton’s parks, Wardown Park is a spectacular park and one of Luton’s famous places, with its lush greens, boating lake, and fountains.
 It also has an interesting history, with a rare combination of Victorian and Edwardian features; it has been listed as a Grade II Historic Park under the English Registry.
 Not only is the scenery stunning, but it has its own museum and library that you can go to, plus a wonderful cafe to relax while the kids take advantage of the well-maintained play area!
 Completely free to enter and open all day, you can easily spend a day out at this gorgeous and historic park!